What is advocacy?

 - an appeal against a local authority decision.

-An independent advocate will not make decisions on your behalf but will support you in weighing up your options in order to help you make your own decisions.
+An independent advocate will not make decisions on your behalf but will support you in weighing up your options to help you make your own decisions.

-We will determine if you have substantial difficulty by considering if you are able to:
+We will determine if you have substantial difficulty by considering if you can: